 Use cases

 GenAI can understand and generate content, which is the only capability exclusive to GenAI.
-This capability includes chatting, document generation, document understanding, summarization and translation, named entity recognition, music creation, data generation, protein folding, semantic search (i.e., searching through Knowledge Bases for relevant information), code writing, and content personalization.
+This capability includes chatting, document generation, document comprehension summarization and translation, named entity recognition, music creation, data generation, protein folding, semantic search (i.e., searching through Knowledge Bases for relevant information), code writing, and content personalization.

 However, as mentioned above, GenAI can be leveraged in tasks traditionally associated with Analytical AI, such as classifying transactions into fraud/non-fraud buckets or forecasting.
 The same can be said of Analytical AI, such as email understanding for classification into spam/non-spam buckets, sentiment analysis, or image understanding for text extraction.

-Another example demonstrating this overlap is support email classification.
 This task aims to automate determining the support category a customer requests in their email, which brings substantial cost savings for organizations receiving many such emails.

 An Analytical AI approach to automating this requires curating a dataset of emails and their previously determined support category.
 Emails must be transformed into numerical values and the categories into category IDs, resulting in a structured numerical dataset on which an Analytical AI model gets trained to learn the relationship between email text and categories.
 This model can then be queried whenever a new email arrives to determine its support category automatically.